vmware-archive/container-tracer/docs/container-tracer-api.md

 `DELETE /v1/trace-session/<id>` Delete a trace session with given **id**.
 If **all** is passed as **id**, all trace sessions will be deleted.
 If the session is running, it will be stopped before deletion.
 If the request is successful, an empty json is returned.
-Example request to delete all trace sessions:
+Example of a request to delete all trace sessions:
 `curl http://<node>:<port>/v1/trace-session/all --header "Content-Type: application/json" --request "DELETE" | jq`